-When we come across underreported subjects, innovative, elegant storytelling, sharp analysis, experts interested in engaging newcomers, Chinese analysts who want to write for international audiences, or questions we feel haven’t been adequately explained by other publications, we commission and produce our own content.
-Our contributors are freelancers and regular columnists working both inside and outside of China.
+ChinaFile publishes original reporting and analysis across a wide spectrum of topics in writing, photography, and video.
+We devote our energy to underreported subjects, innovative and elegant storytelling, experts interested in engaging non-experts, Chinese analysts who want to write for international audiences, and questions we feel haven’t been adequately explained by other publications.
+Our contributors are journalists, scholars, and other experts working both inside and outside of China.

 Our Chinese Name (中参馆)

 Like the country we cover, our name contains multitudes and can be interpreted in many ways.